Seirdy/seirdy.one/content/posts/floss-security.md

 Beyond source code, transparency into the development helps assure users of compliance with good security practices.
 Viewing VCS history, patch reviews, linter configurations, etc. reveal the standards that code is being held up to, some of which can be related to bug-squashing and security.

+{{<indieweb-person nickname="Patience" url="https://matrix.to/#/@hypokeimenon:tchncs.de">}} on Matrix also had a great response, which I agree with and adapt below:

+Whether or not the source code is available for software does not change how insecure it is.
+However, there are good security-related incentives to publish source code.

+- Doing so improves vulnerability patchability and future architectural improvement by lowering the barrier to contribution.
+The fixes that follow can be _shared and used by other projects_ across the field, some of which can in turn be used by the vendor.
+This isn't a zero-sum game; a rising tide lifts all boats.
+- It's generally good practice to assume an attacker has full knowledge of a system instead of relying on security through obscurity.
+Releasing code provides strong assurance that this assumption is being made.
+It's a way for vendors to put their money where their mouth is.

+Both Patience and {{<indieweb-person first-name="Drew" last-name="Devault" url="https://drewdevault.com/">}} argue that given the above points, a project whose goal is maximum security would release code.
+Strictly speaking, I agree.
+Good intentions don't imply good results, but they can _supplement_ good results to provide some trust in a project's future.

 Conclusion
 ----------